 Trade secrets are an increasingly important form of intellectual property.
 And they are stolen or misused far more often than you may realize.
-An employee might swipe your customer as he leaves for a new job.
-A vendor might use your business strategies to help one of your competitors.
-A joint venturer might exploit your technology for its own benefit.

 When someone misappropriates your business’s trade secrets, it is critical that you take swift, decisive action.
 Though some cases can be resolved without court intervention, legal action may be needed to prevent devastating harm to the business and recover its losses.

 To prevail in court, a trade secret plaintiff must first prove that the information was, in fact, a trade secret under the law.
 This can be more challenging that it seems.
 How does a company show that its information counts as a trade secret entitled to protection?

 Proving the Information is Protectable as a Trade Secret